Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 - deploy your development environments on a more cost effective cluster
 - deploy your environments in multiple regions

-#### Auto-deploy
-**Auto deploy** feature allows you to control if your applications should be, by default, automatically updated after receiving new commits.

 ### Setup to apply - Start & stop

-#### Auto-delete

-**Auto-delete** feature allows you to control if your applications should be, by default, automatically deleted after branch merging or deletion.

 #### Start & Stop